 If you see somebody that’s hurting, don’t look away.
 And if you’re hurting, even though it might be hard, try to find that bravery within yourself to dive deep and go tell somebody.
 Lady Gaga

 I’m no better now at coming up with the “right” or perfect response than I was before Jimmy died.
-But I am more able to sit with another person’s pain.
-I understand that my presence and my willingness to witness that pain is healing in a way that words often aren’t.
+But I am better able to sit with another person’s pain.
+I’ve learned after lots and lots of mistaken attempts that my presence and my willingness to witness that pain is healing in a way that words often aren’t.
 That the other person is the one who needs and wants to talk.
-And that interjecting my experience or what was or is true for me is often either irrelevant or unhelpful or both.
+And that interjecting my experience or how grief has unfolded for me is almost always either irrelevant, unhelpful or both.